Is your yard ready for Hurricane Season?

 Is Your Yard Ready for Hurricane Season?

-Everyone is busy preparing their homes and getting much needed supplies, we often forget about our landscapes.
+When everyone is busy preparing their homes and getting much needed supplies, we often forget about our landscapes.

 It is just as important to prepare our yards as it is the rest of our home.
 Take a walk around your landscape and make a list of things that need to be done now before the start of the hurricane season.